kmicinski/cs107-p3/README.md

 ![A picture of a graph](./graph.png "A picture of a graph")

-Each of the little circles is a node (other people will sometimes call these *vertices*), and each one of the lines is an edges.
+Each of the little circles is a *node* (other people will sometimes call these *vertices*), and each one of the lines is an *edge*.
 Each node has a label (an integer ID, in this case), along with a *color*.
-Normal graphs (that you'll see most places) don't necessarily have colors, that's an addon for this project.
+Graphs don't have to have colors, but in this assignment we'll study several properties of graph colorings.

 Technically, the set of graphs can be thought in a few different ways.
 For this project, I'm going to use the adjacency-list